Mamena2020/BlogApp/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 # Laravel tutorial: case (Blog App) with Laravel 9
-# instalation
+# Instalation
 cmd: composer create-project laravel/laravel blogApp

 [0] Create DB and Set in environments (.env)

 [1].
 Auth
- - Generating Auth with scaffolding(controller,UI)
+    Generating Auth with scaffolding(controller,UI)
     cmd: composer require laravel/ui
 	After Composer installation runs artisan command to generate scaffolding. you can bootstrap or vue or react any of them laravel/ui for Login Registration.

     After Composer installation runs artisan command to generate scaffolding. you can bootstrap or vue or react any of them laravel/ui for Login Registration.

     Generate basic scaffolding and login and registration for bootstrap (using this for this tutorial)
     cmd: php artisan ui bootstrap